 You can always start with a used press – but you may struggle to get timely support from the manufacturer, it may not still be under warranty, it could have unseen damage or issues, or you could (worst-case-scenario) find out that the equipment has a lien on it.

-Mark Coudray offers a great rule of thumb to follow if you’re unsure about purchasing your first automatic screen printing press: you should have 3 times the monthly payment coming in to your shop in contract printing before you make the leap.
+Mark Coudray offers a great rule of thumb to follow if you’re unsure about purchasing your first automatic screen printing press: You should have three times the monthly payment coming into your shop in contract printing before you make the leap.

 The bottom line

 If you’re serious about your business, automatic screen printing is the only way to start scaling your capabilities and taking on jobs that you could never profitably print by hand.

 Manual screen printing will always have a place.
 There are people like Madspecials and Modest Merch that have built their brand around the hand-pulled feel.
 That’s great!
 But for the rest of us, automatic screen printing unlocks a realm of possibilities that manual printing cannot offer.

 If you’re ready to switch to an automatic press, look to professionals like ROQ.US for equipment to help you run your shop better, backed by industry experience and exceptional support.